mja65/Emu68-Imager/docs/instructions.md

 ## Selecting an SD card

 The tool will list all available media in the drop-down box at the top of the window.
-The list is filtered to removable media and will include any drives which are suitable for use, but do exercise caution when choosing as this process is irreversible, especially as removable media will also include any attached USB drives.
+The list is filtered to removable media and will include any drives which are suitable for use, but do exercise caution when choosing as this process is irreversible.
+Removable media will also include any attached USB drives so please ensure you select the actual SD card you intend to use.

 If you insert or change the media while this window is open, you can click on `Refresh available media` to update the list.